Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-15-tips-and-tricks-process-design-part-4.md

 ---
 title: "Tips & tricks while designing a process part 3 - Parent Workflow - Preperations and task retrieval"
 categories:
+  - Private
   - WEBCON BPS
 tags:
   -
 excerpt:
-    A multipart blog post about providing tips & tricks while designing a WEBCON BPS process.
+    A multi-part blog post to share expert information based on the creation of a business process.
 ---

 ## Disclaimer